Foffex/iota-seed-recovery/README.txt

 1. Go into the folder where you have the python file (iota_seed_recovery)

-2. write cmd in the path (like this)
+2. write cmd in the path (like this - https://imgur.com/a/6dvePqa)

 3. in cmd, type: python -m venv Name_Of_VirtEnv